Housing

 No hay anuncios

-Thus, the Government argues that the new tool achieves "a proportionality between content and the real complexity of the municipality", a balance it considers "key" to "shorten deadlines" and manage "the complexity of processing".
+Thus, the Government argues that the new tool achieves "a proportionality between content and the real complexity of the municipality", a balance it considers "key" to "shorten deadlines" and manage "the complexity of procedures".